guanyingc/pytorch3d_render_colmap/README.md

 ## Get Started
 ```
-# Render depth and normal map of a reconstructed mesh using colmap camera
+# Render depth and normal map of a reconstructed mesh using a colmap camera
 python render_colmap_mesh.py
 ```